Summer Online Teaching Innovation Grant

 What will they do?

-• Engage with evidence-based strategies and collaborate with colleagues in a primarily asynchronous, cohort-based Canvas learning community meant to enhance their existing knowledge and skill in online course design, condensed course pedagogy, ed tech tools, and Canvas use (faculty can expect to participate in three synchronous group workshop sessions and at least two one-on-one consultations over the course of spring semester)
+• Engage with evidence-based strategies and collaborate with colleagues in a primarily asynchronous, cohort-based Canvas learning community meant to enhance their existing knowledge and skill in online course design, condensed course pedagogy, ed tech tools, and Canvas use (faculty can expect to participate in a mid-November Zoom kick-off, an early December in-person half-day retreat, a virtual workshop in March, and optional individual consultations over the course of the academic year)

-• Thoughtfully redesign and teach a high-quality online course that uses the A&S custom Canvas course template, meets A&S standards for online courses (informed by the OLC scorecard), and runs during A&S Summer Session
+• Thoughtfully redesign and teach a high-quality online course that uses the A&S custom Canvas course template, follows the A&S Summer Online Learning Guiding Principles, and runs during A&S Summer Session

 • Produce media content that enhances student learning using resources available through the pilot (e.g. Olin Business School's Center for Digital Education)